RBGKew/bioinfo-utils/docs/remote_access.md

 # Remote Access

 To use Kew's computational resources remotely you'll need to connect to one of the below VPN services.
+The First 2 services are for Kew staff members only with the third, DMZ VPN, giving direct access to KewHPC for external collaborators.

-## KewVPN
+## Kew VPN

 Kew Provides 2 VPN services for Kew staff to connect to Kew services remotely from their Kew issued laptop.